collinwat/collinwat.github.com/_posts/2013-04-26-workflow-changes.md

 There are two ways around this:

-1. Disable mouse mode before selecting text (^J+M)
+1. Disable mouse mode before selecting text: `^J M`
 1. Hold down the option key while selecting text

-Both are not ideal but tolerable given the benefits of tmux.
+Both are not ideal but tolerable, given the benefits of tmux.

 ## iTerm2